sahat/hackathon-starter/README.md

 ```

 If you have any further questions about flash messages,
-please feel free to open an issue and I will update this mini-guide accordingly,
+please feel free to open an issue, and I will update this mini-guide accordingly,
 or send a pull request if you would like to include something that I missed.

 <hr>

 ### How do I create a new page?
 A more correct way to say this would be "How do I create a new route?"
 The main file `app.js` contains all the routes.
 Each route has a callback function associated with it.
-Sometimes you will see 3 or more arguments
-to routes.
-In cases like that, the first argument is still a URL string, while middle arguments
+Sometimes you will see three or more arguments for a route.
+In a case like that, the first argument is still a URL string, while middle arguments
 are what's called middleware.
 Think of middleware as a door.
 If this door prevents you from
 continuing forward, you won't get to your callback function.
 One such example is a route that requires authentication.